jgolden17/strava-fetch/README.md

 ### Authorization

-#### Request Authorization `/oauth/getAuthorization`
+#### Request Authorization `/oauth/getAuthorizationUrl`

-Directs the user to Strava's authorization UI at `http://www.strava.com/oauth/authorize`.
+Returns the URL of Strava's OAuth page - `http://www.strava.com/oauth/authorize` - where the user will be prompted to give consent to the requesting application.

 The funtion takes the following argument signature: